 6. Your past positions count

 If your current position involves getting companies to hire you for your skills in creative marketing and PR, make sure that you demonstrate that you used related skills in your previous roles.
 This is about gaining credibility and demonstrating your transferable experience.
 Whether it’s anything from helping businesses save money, coaching or training individuals, or providing a customer service function; bring out those skills you have used in your previous role that mean you do your current role well.
-An example:

 It’s the attention to detail here that counts, and it builds up a picture of you as a professional in your chosen field.
 It also shows you’re committed to those goals and your current role isn’t just the flavour of the month!